Harlow Robinson, Executive Director

 Previous to joining our team she was the Program and Marketing Director of Alaska Cancer Care Alliance and over the past decade she has built a strong resume in planning and business development.
 Shelley grew up in both rural and urban Alaska being active/enjoying the great outdoors (especially rock climbing, skiing, running and hiking).
 Being healthy and enjoying our amazing state, especially rock climbing, skiing, running and hiking, is very important to her and she feels very passionate about the Healthy Future’s cause!

 Matias loves many forms of outdoor recreation.
 In addition to helping coordinate events through Healthy Futures, he directs the Mount Marathon Race and Crow Pass Crossing.
 A former newspaper reporter, he covered the Winter Olympics in Lillehammer (1994) and Vancouver (2010).
 Matias has written a book about the history of the Equinox Marathon, a race he won six times, and is a board member for Alaska Mountain Runners.
 He lives in Bear Valley on the Anchorage Hillside with his partner Christie Haupert and their two huskies. firstname.lastname@example.org

 Kayla Williamson, Healthy Futures Program Coordinator

 Kayla is inspired by innovative and responsible solutions to tackle resource inequity.
 She is excited to raise awareness around social determinants of health and their effects on youth participation in sports and outdoor recreation.
 As a lifelong Alaskan, she is eager to continue utilizing and developing her skillset with the Healthy Futures team in a meaningful and impactful way for communities across the state.
-When not in the office you can find her exploring the backcountry of Turnagain or tidepooling the coastal shores of Homer, her hometown.
+When not in the office you can find her exploring the backcountry of Turnagain or tidepooling the coastal shores of Kachemak Bay, where she grew up.